Guide

 Colourblocker

-Colourblocker is a Sydney-based dropshipping platform that ships to Australia and New Zealand.
-It offers a range of quality products in kitchen and homeware, electronics, and accessories.
+Colourblocker is an Australian dropshipping platform based in Sydney, shipping to Australia and New Zealand.
+Product categories include kitchen and homeware, electronics, and accessories.

 Pros

-- Easy integration with platforms such as Shopify, WooCommerce, and Amazon
+• Easy integration with Shopify, WooCommerce, and Amazon

 Cons

-- Delivery times can be up to 10 business days, depending on location
+• Delivery times up to 10 business days depending on location

 DropshipZone

-DropshipZone is a popular wholesale and dropshipping supplier located in Melbourne.
-Offering thousands of products across popular categories, DropshipZone is easy for dropshippers to use and integrates well with other ecommerce platforms.
+DropshipZone is a Melbourne-based wholesale and dropshipping supplier offering thousands of products across popular categories.
+It integrates with major ecommerce platforms.

 Pros

-- It's free to join, with no subscription or membership fees
+• Free to join with no subscription fees

 Cons

-- The product range is more limited than some other directories
+• More limited product range than some directories

 Companies that dropship

-Dropshipping companies are online services that connect you with verified suppliers and link their products to your online store Popular Australian options include SaleHoo, Spocket, and DropshipZone.
+Dropshipping companies are online platforms that connect you with verified suppliers and integrate their products with your online store.
+Popular Australian options include SaleHoo, Spocket, and DropshipZone.

 You'll work with two main supplier types:

-- Wholesalers: Buy from manufacturers and offer smaller quantities with higher per-unit costs
+• Wholesalers: Buy from manufacturers and offer smaller quantities at higher per-unit costs

 Wholesalers typically offer more flexibility for new dropshippers testing products.